WisTex/The-MIT-License-Files/README.md

 > subject to the terms of the license.
 >
 > If you received this software from someone other than {author},
+> and/or this software is combined with other software,
 > it may contain files, code, and documentation from other sources
 > that are subject to other licenses.
 >